Tectonic Plates and Boundaries Map

 This convection theory is currently out of favor.
 Recent imaging techniques are unable to spot mantle convection cells large enough to move plates.
 Some models show the surface moving faster than the mantle!

 The current theory is known as "slab pull".
 It states that the new Lithosphere is less dense than the Asthenosphere.
 As it ages, it gets cooler and denser.
-This causes it to sink at subduction zones, pulling slabs of the lithosphere apart, creating rifts.
+This causes it to sink at subduction zones, pulling slabs of the lithosphere apart and creating rifts.
 Source: Geological Society.

 Plate Boundaries

-The edge where Tectonic Plates meet is called plate boundaries.
+The edge where Tectonic Plates meet is called the plate boundary.
 Along these boundaries, you will find most of the mountain ranges, earthquakes, volcanic activity, and Ocean Trenches.

 Convergent Boundaries